 Farmed Atlantic salmon contains approximately twice as much fat as wild-caught Pacific salmon, with the exception of Chinook salmon.3 This is because farmed fish spend their lives in enclosures that limit their activity, as opposed to wild-caught salmon who can swim many hundreds of miles in their lifetime.1 Farmed Atlantic salmon and chinook salmon also contain almost three times as much saturated fat as the other wild-caught salmon.
 However, at 3.5 grams of saturated fat per 4-oz serving, this is still significantly lower than the 6.5 grams of saturated fat in a 4-oz hamburger.8 Below is a chart detailing the fat content in a 4-oz serving of salmon.8

-2. Fatty acid content in farmed and wild-caught salmon
+Fatty acid content in farmed and wild salmon

-Omega-3.
 Salmon is considered an excellent source of omega-3 fatty acids, a class of essential fatty acids we can only obtain from foods we eat.
-Diets rich in omega-3 fatty acids have been associated with improved health outcomes, though most of the studies evaluating their health benefits are observational.11 The NIH provides a good overview of omega-3 fatty acids and their health benefits.4
+Diets rich in omega-3 fatty acids have been associated with improved health outcomes.
+Though most of the studies evaluating the health benefits of omega-3 fatty acids are observational.11 The NIH provides a good overview of omega-3 fatty acids and their health benefits.4

 Below is a chart of three main omega-3 fatty acids in various types of salmon: α-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).8 Note: Exact omega-3 fatty acid content of salmon will vary by species, season, and farming conditions.